-- Q1: how do conformance bounds behave, when computed on uncertain data? - Q2: what is the impact of different deviating behavior and different types of uncertain behaviors on the conformance score of uncertain event logs? - -Q3: what is the impact on the efficiency of computing uncertain alignments utilizing the behavior net as opposed to the baseline method of enumerating and aligning all realizations? - Q4: what is the impact of computing uncertain alignments utilizing the behavior net on different types of uncertain behavior? - Q5: is it possible to apply uncertain alignments to real-life data to obtain a best- and worst-case scenario for the execution of process instances?
+- Q1: how do conformance bounds behave when computed on uncertain data? - Q2: what is the impact of different deviating behavior and different types of uncertain behaviors on the conformance score of uncertain event logs? - Q3: what is the impact on the efficiency of computing uncertain alignments utilizing the behavior net as opposed to the baseline method of enumerating and aligning all realizations? - Q4: what is the impact on the efficiency of computing uncertain alignments utilizing the behavior net on different types of uncertain behavior? - Q5: how do trace length and the amount of uncertain events impact the intrinsic variability (i.e., the number of realizations) of uncertain event data? - Q6: is it possible to apply uncertain alignments to real-life data to obtain a bestand worst-case scenario for the execution of process instances?

-The technique to compute conformance for strongly uncertain traces and to create the behavior net hereby described has been implemented in the Python programming language, thanks to the facilities for log importing, model creation and manipulation, and alignments provided by the library PM4Py [12].
+The technique to compute conformance for strongly uncertain traces and to create the behavior net hereby described has been implemented in the Python programming language, thanks to the facilities for log importing, model creation and manipulation, and alignments provided by the library PM4Py [13].
 Uncertainty has been represented in the XES standard through meta-attributes and constructs such as lists, such that any XES importer can read an uncertain log file.
-The algorithm was designed to be fully compatible with any event log in the XES format (both including and not including uncertainty); the metaattributes for uncertainty were designed to be backward compatible with other process mining algorithms - meta-attributes describing the possible values for an uncertain activity or the interval of an uncertain timestamp can also specify a "fallback value" which other process mining software will read as (certain) activity or timestamp value.
+The algorithm was designed to be fully compatible with any event log in the XES format (both including and not including uncertainty); the meta-attributes for uncertainty were designed to be backward compatible with other process mining algorithms-meta-attributes describing the possible values for an uncertain activity or the interval of an uncertain timestamp can also specify a "fallback value" which other process mining software will read as (certain) activity or timestamp value.

-Qualitative and Quantitative Experiments on Synthetic Data 6.1
+6.1 Qualitative and Quantitative Experiments on Synthetic Data